 MTA also created a Storm Water Management Program and Rainwater Collection and "Gray Water" Re-Use programs, which reduce pollutants caused by storm water runoffs and minimize the use of potable water by harvesting rainwater and then recycling it as "gray water" (non-industrial wastewater generated from domestic processes such as washing dishes, laundry and bathing).

 Since the 1990s, New York Transit operates an alternative fuel vehicle program for its bus fleet.
-To date New York City Transit repowered 671 buses to achieve a 94 percent cleaner burning, acquired 1,300 new buses with diesel particulate filters and retrofitted over 3,200 buses with diesel particulate filters to reduce diesel particulate emissions from engines by 95 percent.
+To date, NYC Transit repowered 671 buses to achieve a 94 percent cleaner burning, acquired 1,300 new buses with diesel particulate filters and retrofitted over 3,200 buses with diesel particulate filters to reduce diesel particulate emissions from engines by 95 percent.

 In order to reduce congestion in the streets and provide New Yorkers and tourists with more options for moving around, the city continues to promote sustainable transportation.
 Taking some of the pressure off the already strained public transit system will also benefit the environment.
 DOT has already made significant progress in building its bicycle network, improving bicycle parking and installing a record number of bicycle racks in 2009.
 In the same year the ambitious goal of building 200 bike lane miles in all five boroughs was achieved.
 Commuter bicycling experienced an unseen growth of 26 percent in 2009 due to the doubling of the number of lanes.
 In 2009 the city also passed the landmark Bikes in Buildings law.
 The Bicycle Access to Office Buildings Law aims to increase bicycle commuting by providing cyclists with the opportunity to securely park their bicycles in or close to their workplaces.
 The Law only applies to commercial office buildings with at least one freight elevator and enables cyclists to apply for bike access to freight elevators.